lucia-auth/lucia/documentation/collection/main/learn/basics/keys.md

 }
 ```

-> (warn) While the error will indicate if the key or password was invalid, **be ambiguous with the error message** (eg. "Incorrect username or password").
+> (warn) While the error will indicate it if the key or password was invalid, **be ambiguous with the error message** (eg. "Incorrect username or password").

 ## Get key